 A cardiac CT scan is used to study the heart and blood vessels by taking detailed pictures of it without making any incisions.
-Doctors can suggest Calcium-score screening heart scan or Coronary CT angiography (CTA) based on the symptoms experienced by the patient.
+Doctors can suggest a Calcium-score screening heart scan or Coronary CT angiography (CTA) based on the symptoms experienced by the patient.

-It uses strong magnetic fields and radio waves to capture the detailed images of the heart and blood vessels.
+It uses strong magnetic fields and radio waves to capture detailed images of the heart and blood vessels.
 It helps to diagnose several conditions like congenital heart defects, coronary heart disease, heart failure, heart valve defects and inflammation of pericarditis.

 Stress test often involves exercising, running on a treadmill or pedalling a stationary cycle.
 During this, the heart pumps harder and helps to monitor the changes in the patient's blood pressure, heart rhythm and heartbeat.
-In a nutshell, this test shows how well the heart can handle the physical stress.
+In a nutshell, this test shows how well the heart can handle physical stress.

 This test is recommended for patients who have unexplained dizziness or lightheadedness.
 It is a simple test in which patients lie on a special table with safety belts and tilted at different angles.
 A technician measures the patient’s blood pressure and heart rate to evaluate the changes during tilting.

-These simple tests can reveal a hefty amount of details about blood count and liver, thyroid, and kidney function of the patient and help to understand the risk of developing cardiovascular diseases.
+These simple tests can reveal a hefty amount of details about the blood count and liver, thyroid, and kidney function of the patient and help to understand the risk of developing cardiovascular diseases.

-An X-ray helps to detect the enlargement of heart or presence of fluid in the lungs.
+An X-ray helps to detect the enlargement of the heart or presence of fluid in the lungs.
 They also give clues about blood vessel problems like aortic aneurysm, calcium deposits in the heart or blood vessels (which lead to heart attack) and congenital heart disease.

 Analysing the levels of Cholesterol is necessary to predict a person’s risk of developing heart disease.
 High blood cholesterol hardens the arteries and results in atherosclerosis.
 If the accumulated cholesterol blocks the arteries completely, a heart attack occurs.
 So, Cholesterol tests hold an important place in preventive healthcare.